 Summary and conclusions

-- Interleaving is a process where learners mix together different topics as they study, in order to facilitate their learning.
+- Interleaving is a learning technique which involves mixing together different topics or forms of practice, in order to facilitate learning.

 - Interleaving helps people retain new information, acquire new skills, and improve existing abilities in a wide range of domains, including in history, math, music, and sports.